iron-io/docs/mq/reference/push_queues/index.md

 - Do not use the following RFC 3986 Reserved Characters  within your in the naming of your subscriber endpoints.

 <h2 id="troubleshooting_push_queues">Troubleshooting Push Queues</h2>
 Push queues are extremely powerful but do not by default give insight on what happens to your message once it leaves queue.
-Did it hit the endpoint? did it retry multple times due to an server timeout error?
+Did it hit the endpoint?
+Did it retry multple times due to a server timeout error?
 Do I need to set a different content-type header?

-At Iron we have 3 reccomended ways to debug problems you may encounter with your push queues using IronMQ's Error Queue feature, RequestBin, and Ngrok
+At Iron we have 3 reccomended ways to debug problems you may encounter with your push queues: using IronMQ's Error Queue feature, RequestBin, and Ngrok

 <h3 id="using_error_queue">Using Error Queues (IronMQ Feature)</h3>
 Error queues are vastly useful to record, document, and react to retries, errors, and bugs that involve your Message queue endpoint.